Track MCP LogoTrack MCP

 • Logging can be routed to a file by setting LOG_FILE=/path/to/logs/knowledge-base.log.
 Log verbosity defaults to info and can be adjusted with LOG_LEVEL=debug|info|warn|error.

 • Tailor tool descriptions per deployment.
-The retrieve_knowledge and list_knowledge_bases descriptions the agent reads when picking tools can be overridden via RETRIEVE_KNOWLEDGE_DESCRIPTION and LIST_KNOWLEDGE_BASES_DESCRIPTION.
+The model-facing MCP tool descriptions can be overridden before server start via RETRIEVE_KNOWLEDGE_DESCRIPTION, ASK_KNOWLEDGE_DESCRIPTION, LIST_KNOWLEDGE_BASES_DESCRIPTION, LIST_MODELS_DESCRIPTION, and KB_STATS_DESCRIPTION.
 Unset or empty falls back to the built-in defaults.
 Example:

 bash